valyli/client.tob.true.ly/research/GameFramework.md

 * Static memeber's name start with **s_**
 * To keep an empty directory on Git, put a file in it for occupation.
 This file should be named **.gitkeep**.
 * Use string.ToLowerInvariant()
+* Never remove / delete **.meta** files in project manually.
+* Should set texture export format when importing.
+Set by hand or xxxImporter.

 # Compile
 ## Build GameFramework.dll